19hours/sg-statutes/Acts/State Immunity Act.md

 (a) any customs duty or excise duty;

-[25/96 wef 16/08/1996]

 (aa) any goods and services tax; or

-[25/96 wef 16/08/1996]

 (b) any tax in respect of premises occupied by it for commercial purposes.

+[25/96]

 Procedure

 ### Service of process and judgments in default of appearance

-14\.—(1) Any writ or other document required to be served for instituting proceedings against a State shall be served by being transmitted through the Ministry of Foreign Affairs, Singapore, to the ministry of foreign affairs of the State and service shall be deemed to have been effected when the writ or document is received at that ministry.
+14\.—(1) Any writ or other document required to be served for instituting proceedings against a State shall be served by being transmitted through the Ministry of Foreign Affairs, Singapore, to the ministry of foreign affairs of that State, and service shall be deemed to have been effected when the writ or document is received at that ministry.

-(2) Any time for entering an appearance (whether prescribed by Rules of Court or otherwise) shall begin to run two months after the date on which the writ or document is received as aforesaid.
+(2) Any time for entering an appearance (whether prescribed by Rules of Court or otherwise) shall begin to run 2 months after the date on which the writ or document is so received.

 (3) A State which appears in proceedings cannot thereafter object that subsection (1) has not been complied with in the case of those proceedings.

 (4) No judgment in default of appearance shall be given against a State except on proof that subsection (1) has been complied with and that the time for entering an appearance as extended by subsection (2) has expired.

-(5) A copy of any judgment given against a State in default of appearance shall be transmitted through the Ministry of Foreign Affairs, Singapore, to the ministry of foreign affairs of that State and any time for applying to have the judgment set aside (whether prescribed by Rules of Court or otherwise) shall begin to run two months after the date on which the copy of the judgment is received at that ministry.
+(5) A copy of any judgment given against a State in default of appearance shall be transmitted through the Ministry of Foreign Affairs, Singapore, to the ministry of foreign affairs of that State and any time for applying to have the judgment set aside (whether prescribed by Rules of Court or otherwise) shall begin to run 2 months after the date on which the copy of the judgment is received at that ministry.

 (6) Subsection (1) does not prevent the service of a writ or other document in any manner to which the State has agreed and subsections (2) and (4) do not apply where service is effected in any such manner.

-(7) This section shall not be construed as applying to proceedings against a State by way of counter-claim or to an action in rem; and subsection (1) shall not be construed as affecting any Rules of Court whereby leave is required for the service of process outside the jurisdiction.
+(7) This section shall not be construed as applying to proceedings against a State by way of counterclaim or to an action in rem; and subsection (1) shall not be construed as affecting any Rules of Court whereby leave is required for the service of process outside the jurisdiction.

 ### Other procedural privileges